Having a toddler and a baby is no joke.

 I gave birth to my second child when my oldest was just 14 months old.
 And then, before I knew it, I had 4 kids 4 and under.
-While still teaching college history classes every semester.
+While still teaching college classes in the evenings

 I know just how crazy it can feel with a baby and a toddler.
 But I’ve found that one of the best ways to get organized and have happy kids is to establish a schedule and routine that works for you, your baby, and your toddler.